 MA Entrance Requirements

-- You are generally expected to have a good undergraduate degree in ceramics or glass or equivalent professional experience.
+- A good undergraduate degree in Ceramics or Glass or equivalent professional experience.

-- The portfolio should illustrate the whole range of your creative work and give an insight into both the way you think, develop and research ideas, and to what excites you visually.
+PortfolioAll candidates are required to submit an online portfolio of work to be assessed by the programme’s senior staff team.
+The portfolio should illustrate the whole range of their creative work and give an insight into both the way they think, develop and research ideas, and to what excites them visually.

-- Please submit up to ten digital images of finished work or work in progress.
-Each main image can be accompanied by up to six supporting images of relevant visual research or preparatory work, such as drawings, sketchbook scans or contextual references that are relative to your creative thinking.
+- Applicants should submit up to 10 digital images of finished work or work in progress.
+Each main image can be accompanied by up to six supporting images of relevant visual research or preparatory work, such as drawings, sketchbook scans or contextual references that are relative to their creative thinking.

-- Images must be in JPG or PNG (2MB max, and we prefer 1024 x 768 pixels or greater) format or videos in MOV, MP4 or M4V (80MB max) format.
+- Images must be in JPG or PNG format (2MB max, and 1024 x 768 pixels or greater are preferred) or videos in MOV, MP4 or M4V (80MB max) format.

-- As you made an online portfolio submission, you should bring a selection of your submission in its physical form, as well as your most recent work or work in progress.
+- Applicants should bring a selection of their online portfolio submission in its physical form, as well as their most recent work or work in progress.

-- Please bring a minimum of four finished pieces of work.
+- Candidates should bring a minimum of four finished pieces of work.

-- Please bring for discussion an image of another contemporary artist or designer’s work that you have actually seen in ceramics or glass
+- Candidates should bring an image of another artist or designer’s work in ceramics or glass for discussion.

 Cross College Requirements